syncfusion-content/xamarin-docs/Xamarin/TreeView/Interactivity.md

 {% endhighlight %}
 {% endtabs %}

+You can also download the entire source code of this demo from here

 ### ItemHolding event

 The [ItemHolding](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemHolding_EV.html) event will be triggered whenever the item is long pressed.